 \begin{cor} There exists a full functor $\Phi_{\Su}^{m|n}\colon\Usd \to \RepMN$, which we again call the \textit{super $q$-Howe functor}, given on objects and morphisms by

 Everything else is sent to zero. \end{cor}

-In what follows, we denote by $\Usd^{\geq 0}$ the quotient of $\Usd$ obtained by killing all $\glmn$-weights with negative entries. \begin{cor} The super $q$-Howe functor $\Phi_{\Su}^{m|n}$ from Corollary~\ref{cor-functorMN} induces an algebra epimorphism (denoted by the same symbol) as in the diagram below.
-Under Artin-Wedderburn decompositions, it corresponds to an algebra epimorphism $\pi$, which acts on the summand $\End_{\C_q}(L_{m|n}(\lambda))$ either as an isomorphism or as zero, depending on whether the Young diagram $\lambda$ is $(m|n, M|N)$-supported or not.
+In what follows, we denote by $\Usd^{\geq 0}$ the quotient of $\Usd$ obtained by killing all $\glmn$-weights with negative entries. \begin{cor} The super $q$-Howe functor $\Phi_{\Su}^{m|n}$ from \fullref{cor-functorMN} induces an algebra epimorphism (denoted by the same symbol) as in the diagram

-\end{cor} \begin{proof} First, note that by Theorem~\ref{thm-equi2}, $\Usd^{\geq 0}$ is isomorphic to $\Hee_{m+n}^{\mathrm{sort}}$, the sorted version of $\Hee$ with exactly $m$ exterior strands and $n$ symmetric strands.
-The Artin-Wedderburn decomposition in the top row of the diagram is then given in~\cite[Theorem 5.1]{mit}.
-The bottom Artin-Wedderburn decomposition follows directly from part (c) of Theorem~\ref{thm-supersuperHowe}. \end{proof}
+Under Artin--Wedderburn decompositions, it corresponds to an algebra epimorphism $\pi$, which acts on the summand $\End_{\C_q}(L_{m|n}(\lambda))$ either as an isomorphism or as zero, depending on whether the Young diagram $\lambda$ is $(m|n, M|N)$-supported or not. \end{cor} \begin{proof} First, note that by \fullref{thm-equi2}, $\Usd^{\geq 0}$ is isomorphic to $\Hee_{m+n}^{\mathrm{sort}}$, the sorted version of $\Hee$ with exactly $m$ exterior strands and $n$ symmetric strands.
+The Artin--Wedderburn decomposition in the top row of the diagram is then given in \cite[Theorem 5.1]{mit}.
+The bottom Artin--Wedderburn decomposition follows directly from part (c) of \fullref{thm-supersuperHowe}. \end{proof}